Flag of Mississippi: Third flag (2020–present)

 On June 18, 2020, the commissioner of the Southeastern Conference, Greg Sankey, announced the SEC would consider banning championship events in Mississippi until the flag was changed.
 The SEC is the athletic conference for the two largest universities in Mississippi, Ole Miss and Mississippi State.
-The announcement by the conference was followed by support of changing the flag from Chancellor Glenn Boyce of The University of Mississippi (Ole Miss) and President Mark E. Keenum of Mississippi State University.
+The announcement by the conference was followed by support of changing the flag from Chancellor Glenn Boyce of the University of Mississippi (Ole Miss) and President Mark E. Keenum of Mississippi State University.
 The athletic directors of the universities, Keith Carter (Ole Miss) and John Cohen (Mississippi State), also supported changing the flag, along with various coaches from the universities.On June 19, the National Collegiate Athletic Association (NCAA) banned all post-season play from occurring in Mississippi until the flag was changed.
 The NCAA had previously banned predetermined events such as football bowl games and men's basketball tournament games in 2001 from occurring in the state.
 The new rule would have also banned merit-based championship sites, such as baseball regionals, softball regionals, women's basketball tournament games and tennis tournament games.
 Ole Miss hosted both baseball and softball regionals in 2019.
 Mississippi State hosted a baseball regional, men's tennis tournament games and women's basketball tournament games in 2019.

 Also on June 19, the leaders of the eight public universities in Mississippi (Alcorn State University, Delta State University, Jackson State University, Mississippi State University, Mississippi University for Women, Mississippi Valley State University, University of Mississippi and University of Southern Mississippi) issued a joint statement calling for a new state flag.
 On June 22, Conference USA banned all postseason play in Mississippi until the removal of the Confederate emblem from the state flag.
-Conference USA is home to the state's third largest university, Southern Miss, and has hosted its annual baseball tournament in Mississippi for eight of the past nine years.
+Conference USA was home to the state's third largest university, Southern Miss, until moving to the Sun Belt Conference in 2023, and hosted its annual baseball tournament in Mississippi for eight times in nine years from 2011-19.
 On June 23, presidents of the fifteen community colleges in Mississippi issued a joint statement showing their support for a new flag.

 The Mississippi Baptist Convention condemned the former state flag on June 23, 2020.
 In a statement, Baptist leaders said: "The racial overtones of the flag's appearance make this discussion a moral issue.
 Since the principal teachings of Scripture are opposed to racism, a stand against such is a matter of biblical morality."
 Walmart announced that it would cease displaying the state flag at its 85 Mississippi store locations on June 23, 2020.
 The retailer normally displays the applicable state flag alongside the U.S. national flag at its locations in the U.S.